 Influencers can be a great tool to help your promo codes reach a larger, more targeted audience.
 Micro-influencers are social media users who have a small but engaged niche audience.
 For a small fee, you can have micro-influencers promote your product and promo code with their audience.

-Here’s an example of an Instagram influencer promoting a promo code for Daniel Wellington watches:
+Here’s an example of a top Instagram influencer promoting a promo code for Daniel Wellington watches:

 The real benefit of micro-influencers is that their audience is made up of peers who take their recommendations seriously.
 Having an influencer recommend your product instead of targeting your audience directly through a promoted post gives a sense of authenticity to the recommendation.

 Micro-influencers are easy to find if you use an influencer marketplace to connect with them.
 Dealspotr is a platform like this, designed to help brands broaden the reach of their promo codes by partnering them with powerful influencers in their niche.

 Dealspotr is a hybrid coupon site / influencer marketing platform / influencer app, giving you an easy place to both promote your promo codes on the web, and partner with influencers to promote those codes.